 - Read to your child.
-This will comfort your child and help his brain develop.
+This will comfort your child and help his or her brain develop.
 Point to pictures as you read.
 This will help your child make connections between pictures and words.
 Have other family members or caregivers read to your child.
 At 4 years, your child may be able to read parts of some books to you.
-He may also enjoy reading quietly on his own.
+He or she may also enjoy reading quietly on his or her own.

 - Help your child get ready to go to school.
 Your child's healthcare provider may help you create meal, play, and bedtime schedules.
-Your child will need to be able to follow a schedule before he can start school.
-You may also need to make sure your child can go to the bathroom on his own and wash his own hands.
+Your child will need to be able to follow a schedule before he or she can start school.
+You may also need to make sure your child can go to the bathroom on his or her own and wash his or her own hands.

 - Talk with your child.
-Have him tell you about his day.
-Ask him what he did during the day, or if he played with a friend.
-Ask what he enjoyed most about the day.
-Have him tell you something he learned.
+Have him or her tell you about his or her day.
+Ask him or her what he or she did during the day, or if he or she played with a friend.
+Ask what he or she enjoyed most about the day.
+Have him or her tell you something he or she learned.

 - Help your child learn outside of school.
-Take him to places that will help him learn and discover.
-For example, a children's museum will allow him to touch and play with objects as he learns.
-Your child may be ready to have his own library card.
-Let him choose his own books to check out from the library.
-Teach him to take care of the books and to return them when he is done.
+Take him or her to places that will help him or her learn and discover.
+For example, a children's museum will allow him or her to touch and play with objects as he or she learns.
+Your child may be ready to have his or her own library card.
+Let him or her choose his or her own books to check out from the library.
+Teach him or her to take care of the books and to return them when he or she is done.

 - Talk to your child's healthcare provider about bedwetting.
 Bedwetting may happen up to the age of 4 years in girls and 5 years in boys.
 Talk to your child's healthcare provider if you have any concerns about this.

 - Get a bicycle helmet for your child.
-Make sure your child always wears a helmet, even when he goes on short bicycle rides.
-He should also wear a helmet if he rides in a passenger seat on an adult bicycle.
+Make sure your child always wears a helmet, even when he or she goes on short bicycle rides.
+He or she should also wear a helmet if he or she rides in a passenger seat on an adult bicycle.
 Make sure the helmet fits correctly.
 Do not buy a larger helmet for your child to grow into.
-Get one that fits him now.
+Get one that fits him or her now.
 Ask your child's healthcare provider for more information on bicycle helmets.

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 5 to 6 years.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may get the following vaccines at his next visit: DTaP, polio, MMR, and chickenpox.
-He may need catch-up doses of the hepatitis B, hepatitis A, HiB, or pneumococcal vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
+All children aged 3 to 5 years should have at least one vision screening.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.